Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Generalized Wavelength-Domain Model for Wavelength Arbitration

-The post-fabrication microring row model is expressed as where $\Delta_{rLV,i}$ denotes the sampled resonance local variation at the $i$th microring wavelength.
+The post-fabrication microring wavelength $\lambda_{\text{ring},i}$ is expressed as where $\Delta_{rLV,i}$ denotes the sampled local variation of the $i$th microring wavelength.
 It is useful to note that most of the microring variations arise from global resonance variation (wafer-to-wafer and inter-die \cite{wang2020characterization}), which can be partially mitigated by barrel-shifting the microring spectral ordering.
 Global process variations can be as large as \nm{12} \cite{sun2019statistical} due to substrate thickness and etch depth variations during fabrication \cite{sun2019statistical, selvaraja2009subnanometer, mirza2021silicon, mirza2024experimental}.
-However, we assume the total microring global variation ($\sigma_{rGV}$) to be \nm{6}, as process variation can also be mitigated by die binning \cite{sun2019statistical}.
+However, we assume the total microring global variation ($\sigma_{rGV}$) to be \nm{6}, since process variation can also be mitigated by die binning \cite{sun2019statistical}.
 External thermal aggressions can also impact global resonance variation; however, it is difficult to characterize this effect without a well-defined deployment environment, such as that described by Lee et al.\ \cite{lee2022beyond}, which we do not include in our analysis.
-Microring local variation ($\sigma_{rLV}$), often referred to as channel-to-channel spacing variation, is the result of intra-die process variation and systematic error.
-However, it is challenging to extract a simple model for local variation due to the following factors: Systematic error refers to any deviation from ideal channel spacing that arises during the implementation of resonance stepping, which is typically achieved by incrementing ring radii.
+Microring local variation ($\sigma_{rLV}$), often referred to as channel-to-channel spacing variation, results from intra-die process variation and systematic error.
+Systematic error refers to any deviation from ideal channel spacing that arises during the implementation of resonance stepping, which is typically achieved by incrementing ring radii.
 This process is particularly prone to design-time errors.
 In addition, intra-die process variation has a strong dependency on the physical distance between the microrings \cite{chrostowski2014impact, lu2017performance, sun2019statistical, mirza2021silicon}, making it difficult to generalize across designs.
-Rather than pursuing a highly detailed local variation model, we employ a zeroth-order approach, selecting a single-valued $\sigma_{rLV}$ as an upper bound to capture worst-case variations.
+As a result, it is challenging to extract a simple model for local resonance variation.
+Instead of pursuing a detailed local variation model, we employ a zeroth-order approach, selecting a single-valued $\sigma_{rLV}$ as an upper bound to capture worst-case variation.
 The default value is set to \nm{2.24} which is $2\times\lambda_{gS}$.
 However, for most cases, we sweep this value from \nm{0.28} ($0.25\times\lambda_{gS}$) to \nm{8.96} ($8\times\lambda_{gS}$) to observe the system’s behavior under different microring variations.
+The default parameter for $\lambda_{rB}$ is chosen as \nm{4.48} to keep the microring resonances lower than the laser wavelengths \cite{georgas2011addressing}; however, if variations exceed the fabrication bias, resonances from the preceding FSR can be utilized to be tuned to the target laser wavelength.